Cannabis in Alabama: Medical use legalized (2021)

 On May 17, 2021, Governor Kay Ivey signed into law Senate Bill 46, the Darren Wesley 'Ato' Hall Compassion Act.
 The bill allows the use of cannabis with a physician's recommendation for treatment of approximately 15 qualifying conditions listed in the bill.
 Patients can only use cannabis if a physician certifies that traditional medications have failed to improve the patient's condition.
-No sale of raw plant materials of food products such as cookies or candies are allowed.
+No sale of raw plant materials or food products such as cookies or candies are allowed.
 A 9% tax on gross sales of medical cannabis products is also required.

 Senate Bill 46 passed the Senate on February 24, 2021, by a vote of 21–8, then passed the House on May 6, 2021, by a vote of 68–34, after Republican lawmakers staged a filibuster for nine hours on the House floor.
 The Senate then voted 20–9 to approve changes that were made by the House.
 The bill was sponsored by Tim Melson (R-Florence) in the Senate and Mike Ball (R-Madison) in the House.

+Medical cannabis sales (2026)

+The first medical cannabis sales in Alabama occurred in June 2026, after years of litigation.